privacytollfree/privacy-manager-documentation/README.md

 ## Webhooks Introduction ##

 Webhooks from your privacy manager at ccpatollfree.com allows you to retrieve data from your privacy request in real time securely.
 We only support webhooks https URL.
 We do not restrict any cypher suite as we believe it's your responsibility to chose the right https cypher.
 Our webhooks are triggered based on events happening in the system.
 For instance, a privacy_request.received sends all data about the privacy request that's available at the time.
 The voicemail, or transcription may come later.
 Each event always include the latest state of the object you are about to receive - even under replay.
 We are not maintaining a list of changes, rather we order every events in the system and send all the data available.
 You may use the signature timestamp to evaluate when the object was loaded, and it's safe to say that the latest value is always the one with the latest signature timetamps.
 You should keep that in your record.
 If you replay an older event, we will fetch the latest state of the object, and the signature timestamp will be the time now, so you are safe to update your record.
 Note that we are in the process of building a full API, and you may reach out to us if you wish to request something.
+All request are currently multipart due to the nature of privacy request.

 ## Security ##